unibz-seis2022-transcripts/snekuino/arduino-game/README.md

 ## Gameplay (logic + controls)

 When starting the game, first the gyroscope is being calibrated.
 While this is happening an hour glass is shown so that the player know that he needs to wait shortly.
+When done, it will play a short jingle and prompt the mode selection screen.

 The game has two game modes: Mode 1 for the classic snake game, Mode 2 for a harder version that involves obstacles that the player needs to avoid.